JudeRocks1/soc-dashboard-powerbi/README.md

 #### RLS Roles

-In a real-world dashboard, users would be signed in with their company accociated emails and have restricted access to information.
-Row level security (RLS) is implemented in this project based on the following demo usernames and roles.
+In a real-world dashboard, users would be signed in with their company-accociated emails and have restricted access to information.
+Row-level security (RLS) is implemented in this project based on the following demo usernames and roles.

 ```
 | Username | Role | User ID |